How to Start a Christmas Tree Farm

 IncFile - $0 plus state fees & free registered agent for 1 year!

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

-The soil type, drainage, climate, etc., will impact the quality and types of trees that can be grown.
-Popular types of Christmas trees include; Fraser fir, Douglas fir, Balsam Fir, Scotch Pine, White Pine, Norway Spruce, Blue Spruce, and White Spruce), but research will be needed to see which ones will grow best on your property.
+The soil type, drainage, climate, etc., will impact the quality and types of species that can be grown.
+There are several popular types of Christmas trees include; Fraser fir, Douglas Fir, Balsam Fir, Virginia Pine, Scotch Pine, White Pine, Norway Spruce, Blue Spruce, and White Spruce), but research will be needed to see which ones will grow best on your property.

 Related: Choosing a business location